block-core/documentation/docs/extension/installation.md

 Follow these instructions to manually install the extension.
 This allows you to test early releases and updates to the extension.
 These early releases can potentially have bugs, [issues](https://github.com/block-core/blockcore-extension/issues) (report by clicking link) and problems.

-1. Download the extension package from releases: [https://github.com/block-core/blockcore-extension/releases](https://github.com/block-core/blockcore-extension/releases).
+1. Download the extension package from [releases](https://github.com/block-core/blockcore-extension/releases).
 Download the `blockcore-extension-*.zip` file to your local computer.

 2. Unpack the .zip file to a folder anywhere on your computer.